-Yggio IoT Interoperability Platform
+Yggio IoT Interoperability Platform for Smart Buildings and Cities

 Smart Public Spaces is a project and a test bed for Smart Services by the Lund municipality in cooperation with Malmö city and about 30 companies.
 Both the Lund municipality and Malmö city work actively to increase transparency and participation for citizens and create better public spaces using innovative solutions.
 The idea is that connected sensors and gadgets can play an important role in the creation of new types of solutions while providing the opportunity for increased entrepreneurship.